-Registration Statement No. 333-172649 on Form S-8 dated March 7, 2011 pertaining to the registration of an additional 9,000,000 Common Shares under the Amended and Restated Cliffs 2007 Incentive Equity Plan; and of our reports relating to the consolidated financial statements and financial statement schedule of Cliffs Natural Resources Inc.'s internal control over financial reporting dated February 14, 2014, appearing in the Annual Report on Form 10-K of Cliffs Natural Resources Inc. for the year ended December 31, 2013.
+Registration Statement No. 333-172649 on Form S-8 dated March 7, 2011 pertaining to the registration of an additional 9,000,000 Common Shares under the Amended and Restated Cliffs 2007 Incentive Equity Plan; and of our reports relating to the consolidated financial statements and financial statement schedule of Cliffs Natural Resources Inc. and the effectiveness of Cliffs Natural Resources Inc.'s internal control over financial reporting dated February 14, 2014, appearing in the Annual Report on Form 10-K of Cliffs Natural Resources Inc. for the year ended December 31, 2013.